1. Score savings with Ikea Family

 Planning to redesign your kitchen?
 You may want to wait for the next Kitchen Event to roll around so you can maximize your money.

-Ikea holds a few kitchen sales every year.
+Ikea holds a few kitchen sales in a typical year.
 Instead of a straight discount, you get a gift card worth 10% to 20% of your purchase of $2,000 or more.
 That’s hundreds of dollars just for shopping at the right time.

-Check online or sign up for email alerts to find out when the next event is happening at your store.
+Check online or sign up for email alerts to find out when the next event is happening at your store, since product shortages have affected the frequency of sales in the past.

 9. Pre-order for pickup